jengerred/Subscriptions/README.md

 By following these steps, your application will be live and ready for use!

 ---
+## **Why This Project is Secure**
+1. **Password Security**:
+   - Passwords are hashed using bcrypt with a salt to prevent brute-force attacks.
+   - Plaintext passwords are never stored in the database.

+2. **Session Management**:
+   - JWT tokens are used for session management, signed with HMAC-SHA256.
+   - Tokens include expiration policies to mitigate session hijacking risks.

+3. **Data Encryption**:
+   - MongoDB stores sensitive user data encrypted with AES-256.
+   - Data transmitted between the client and server is secured using HTTPS/TLS 1.3.

+4. **Protected Routes**:
+   - Only authenticated users with valid JWT tokens can access protected pages like the dashboard.

+5. **Compliance with Standards**:
+   - Adheres to OWASP MASVS Level 2 requirements for secure authentication mechanisms.
+   - Implements secure coding practices to address vulnerabilities like improper credential storage (OWASP M1) and insecure communication (OWASP M2).

+---

+## **Future Enhancements**
+To further enhance security, the following features can be implemented:
+1. **Multi-Factor Authentication (MFA)**:
+   Add an extra layer of security by requiring users to verify their identity through a second factor, such as an SMS code or biometric verification.

+2. **AI-Driven Threat Detection**:
+   Integrate machine learning models to detect anomalies in login patterns or suspicious activities in real time.

+3. **Role-Based Access Control (RBAC)**:
+   Implement fine-grained access control to restrict specific actions based on user roles (e.g., admin vs. regular user).

+4. **Zero Trust Architecture**:
+   Continuously validate user identities and device integrity before granting access to resources.

+---

 ## Want to Learn How To Create this Yourself?
 To help others recreate this project, I’ve created a detailed tutorial that walks through every step of building this authentication system **from scratch**.
 The tutorial covers: